 - Configure your servers to only accept secure TLS versions and strong cipher suites

-Your client security strategy should include protecting private keys with strong access controls and implementing certificate pinning.
+Your client security strategy should include protecting private keys with strong access controls.
 Regular security audits will help maintain the system’s integrity over time.

 Troubleshooting Common Issues